What is a 302 Redirect?

 302 Redirects are ideal for situations such as:

-- Temporary Content Relocation: If you’re moving a page temporarily for maintenance or updates, a 302 redirect assures that users can still access the content while preserving the original URL’s SEO value.
+- Temporary Content Relocation: If you’re moving a page temporarily for maintenance or updates, a 302 temporary redirect assures that users can still access the content while preserving the original URL’s SEO value.

 - A/B Testing: Redirecting users to different versions of a page to test performance and user engagement without affecting the original URL’s ranking.

 - Promotional Campaigns: Temporarily redirect users to a promotional page or event-specific content while maintaining the original URL’s SEO.
+In this case, a 302 redirect example would be redirecting visitors to a landing page for a special promotion, while still preserving the SEO value of the original page.